dahuatechnologies/dahuatechnologies/README.md

 ---

-###  They started airing their dirty laundry at home and it backfired.
+### They started airing their dirty laundry at desert and it backfired

 ---

-### Has anyone smelled uranium around here?
+### Has anyone smelled uranium anywhere?

 ---